Nick Jr. (UK & Ireland): Identity

 Between the launch of the block in 1993 and the launch of the channel in 1999, Nick Jr UK's branding largely mirrored that of the American feed and used the American version's idents.
-The UK input (branded as either Banana Sandwich or Nick Jr in the schedules) was presented by Dave Benson Phillips between 1994 and 1996, where Dave was joined by two puppet mascots called Bugsy and Herbie on location around England before the 2 puppet characters eventually went onto present the block by themselves for the whole of 1996, still on location for a while whilst sometimes presenting in a colourful animated studio, joined by some guest presenters occasionally until they were replaced by Face.
+The UK input (branded as either Banana Sandwich or Nick Jr in the schedules) was presented by Dave Benson Phillips between 1994 and 1996, where Dave was joined by two puppet mascots called Bugsy and Herbie on location around England before the two puppet characters eventually went onto present the block by themselves for the whole of 1996, still on location for a while whilst sometimes presenting in a colourful animated studio, joined by some guest presenters occasionally until they were replaced by Face.
 Face ran from February 1997 until September 2005 and was dubbed into British English by David Holt.
-Bugsy and Herbie went onto have their own series of mini-episodes aired on Nick Jr. during the advert breaks in the late 1990s until early 2000s, by which point the puppets were phased out completely.
+Bugsy and Herbie went on to have their own series of mini-episodes aired on Nick Jr. during the advert breaks in the late 1990s until early 2000s, by which point the puppets were removed completely.

 Logo used from 1 September 1999 until 30 April 2010.

 Upon the channel's launch in 1999, it launched its own package featuring live-action children playing in a brightly painted studio or holding posters on which clips of programmes appeared.
 From the channel's launch, Face's hosting job would be shared by the Early Worms, the titular characters of the Early Worms show, Arnie and Barnie.
 Due to the abundance of British-produced content along with the channel's status as the first dedicated for preschoolers in the UK, the channel positioned itself in a special British image in its early years.
 Starting in September 2000, just before signing off for the night, it would air a bedtime segment and song hosted by Kevin Duala (host of the British version of Blue's Clues), titled Bedtime Business.

 In 2001, the channel transitioned into using Nick Jr. US's ident package, first with up-next bumpers, and combinations of the 1999 idents with idents from the US.

-On 4 February 2002, Nick Jr. fully revamped into the new package, which had a specific jingle and song played in idents.
+On 4 February 2002, Nick Jr. fully rebrand into the new package, which had a specific jingle and song played in idents.
 These idents usually consisted of children playing around or dancing, this time in the outdoors, and the logo appeared (either being mushrooms, the stereotypical parent and child, squirrels, dogs, whales, chickens, butterflies, elephants or flowers) in a white circle on a plain brightly-coloured background at the end.
 On some occasions, they would broadcast atmospheric idents which included babies.
-Sometimes these idents would take up half the ad breaks, or sometimes they appeared in split-screen graphics and next bumpers.
+Sometimes these idents would air on most of the ad breaks, or sometimes they appeared in split-screen graphics and next bumpers.
 Promo endboards were added as well.